zhuhaow/NEKit/README.md

 A toolkit for Network Extension Framework.

 NEKit is the successor of [Soca](https://github.com/zhuhaow/soca-ios).
-The design goal of NEKit is to provide everything needed in building a Network Extension app with TunnelProvider while keep the framework as non-opinionated as possible.
+The design goal of NEKit is to provide everything needed in building a Network Extension app with `NETunnelProvider` while keep the framework as non-opinionated as possible.

 **NEKit does not depend on Network Extension framework.
 You can use NEKit without Network Extension entitlement to build a rule based proxy in a few lines.**